ooni/spec/nettests/ts-018-whatsapp.md

 for the mobile apps.
 Since Measurement Kit 0.10.10 (`test_version` 0.7.0) we will completely disable such check.
 Since 2020-07-09 the spec does not mention anymore the CIDR check.

+Since 2022-12-07, we don't check `http://web.whatsapp.com`, for reasons explained more in detail above.